 This photo shows a surefire treatment to cure a wobble.

-First please read this Wikipedia information on high speed wobbles.
+First, please read this Wikipedia information on high-speed wobbles.

-I hope that I have your full attention now
+I hope that I have your full attention now.

 The early models, the /3 and /2

 My approach to a wobble is to carefully examine the motorcycle.
-This included many bikes of which the owner had never reported any issue.
+This included many bikes, of which the owner had never reported any issue.
 A visual inspection can often find the most likely causes.
 Correction of these is to be done before riding it again.
 A special test ride regimen was followed to reduce the chance of an accident.
-First, we would find and correct the low speed wobbles and then maybe test for a high speed wobble.
+First, we would find and correct the low-speed wobbles and then maybe test for a high-speed wobble.

 We weren’t even concerned with a lean related to wobbles.
-The discovery of the lean just meant that something was amiss that we hadn’t discovered during our working on the motorcycle.
+The discovery of the lean just meant that something was amiss that we hadn’t discovered during our work on the motorcycle.
 What else had we missed?